ForbesLindesay/atdatabases/docs/dataloader.md

 #### Batch for a longer time period

 This example batches any requests that come within 100ms of each other, up to 100 requests.
+We use a function that returns `void` as the return value to indicate that these requests do not need a response.

 ```typescript
 import {setTimeout} from 'timers/promises';